 As show in Fig. 2, there is also a strong dependence with the energy and with the loss duration, that brings to a dynamics of 9 orders of magnitude.
-Note that the Fig.2 has been calculated for the dipole magnet.
+Note that the Fig.2

+FIGURE 2.
+Calculated quench level for LHC dipole. has been calculated for the dipole magnet.
 Better definition of the levels for the quadrupoles is still on going.